Siam Park (Tenerife)

 Siam Park is a water park in Costa Adeje, a coastal suburb in Tenerife, Canary Islands.
 Siam Park features a Siamese (Thai) theme.
 The park was opened by the Princess of Thailand Maha Chakri Sirindhorn.
-The principal owners are Wolfgang Kiessling and his son Christoph.
+The principal owner is Loro Parque, operated by Wolfgang Kiessling and his son Christoph.
 A second park is planned for the neighbouring island of Gran Canaria.

 History

 Siam Park's construction started in 2004 and cost 52 million euros (US$58.7 million).
-Originally stated to open in May 2007, it has endured construction problems, however the park finally opened to the public on September 17, 2008.
-The park's plans also originally included a roller coaster, but the park has opted to focus on developing the first phase of the park in order to open the park as soon as possible.
+Originally stated to open in May 2007, the park endured construction problems and finally opened to the public on September 15 2008.
+The park's plans originally included a roller coaster, but the park opted to focus on developing the first phase of the park.

 Siam Park includes Thai theming on all of its rides, park buildings, and restaurants.
 The park's 25 buildings are the largest collection of Thai-themed buildings outside Thailand.
 The park's designer, Christoph Kiessling, received permission from the Thai royal family to use the park's name and theme; but, to respect the family's wishes, he did not copy royal palaces, temples, or statues of Buddha in the park.